ndriqimlahu/moonlight-tizen/README.md

 - Thanks to [babagreensheep](https://github.com/babagreensheep/jellyfin-tizen-docker) for adapting the Dockerfile and supporting files.
 - Thanks to [pablojrl123](https://github.com/pablojrl123/moonlight-tizen-docker) for creating a method for building Moonlight by re-adapting the Dockerfile.
 - Thanks to [KyroFrCode](https://github.com/KyroFrCode/moonlight-chrome-tizen) for updating the core files and improving the Dockerfile for better compatibility.
-- Thanks to [OneLiberty](https://github.com/OneLiberty/moonlight-chrome-tizen) for fixing many issues in the app and adding new features for a better experience.
+- Thanks to [OneLiberty](https://github.com/OneLiberty/moonlight-chrome-tizen) for improving the Docker publishing workflow and adding new features for a better experience.